 Through suggestions of the initial group of advocates, a paging number was established so that medical students could reach out 24/7, and receive support within six hours of outreach.
 A listserv email was also created for students to reach out with generalized questions when they didn’t know where to go.
 The listserv and pager are meant to cater to medical students, who work at all hours of the day and night, and may need support outside of the Monday through Friday 8-5 window in which most faculty and staff who run the medical school work.

 Over the course of 2018 and 2019, programming efforts were made to help place a focus on student well-being.
 This mainly occurred through drop-in meetings focused on de-stigmatizing mental health in medical students and other health care professionals, and through advocate outreach in the Taubman Health Sciences Library (THSL); mainly going around to check-in during intense study periods.
 Marketing efforts are still in the works, with printed fliers up around THSL, counselors and other staff referring to the group, and an online presence.
-A page was created on the OMSE website about the program, and how to get in contact with various trained advocates.
+A website was created about the program and includes how to get in contact with various trained advocates.
 I encourage anyone reading this to follow the link to look up some of the amazing, candid, biographies of some of our advocates.

 Because of the public nature of this website, I received inquiries from different medical students around the US.
 I emailed and called with them to help them set up similar programs at their medical school.
 As I started learning more about the deficiency of this type of program nationwide, myself and two staff co-leads of the program created a poster presentation, and attended the central and southern GSA/OSR joint regional meeting in April 2019.
 At that conference, we met more students, staff and faculty who were interested in promoting the well-being of medical students at each of their campuses.
 We exchanged ideas with others around the nation, and look forward to partnering more intentionally with many of those we met to create a more robust national standard for peer-led wellness programming.